kcrca/pynecraft/docs/index.rst

 1. Some errors are simply illegal.
 You cannot misspell a command name, for example.

-2. Some will be warned about by any competent IDE, due to type hints in the method signatures.
+2. Some will be warned about by any competent IDE because of type hints in the method signatures.

 3. Runtime type checking is used for many other things.
 For example, a block or entity ID must be at least lexically legal: It must be